Fliplet/fliplet-cli/docs/API/fliplet-session.md

 });
 ```

-Data for the connected account can also be read and used as necessary:
+Data for the connected account(s) can also be read and used as necessary:

 ```
 Fliplet.Session.get().then(function(session) {